chharvey/counterpoint/docs/reference/variables.md

-## The Blank Variable
+## The Blank Identifier
-The token `_` (a single underscore) is called the “blank variable”, and it behaves differently from normal variables.
+The token `_` (a single underscore) is called the “blank identifier”, and it behaves differently from normal variables.
 It may *only* be assigned, and *never* be referenced.
 It’s actually a syntax error to treat it as an expression.
 ```
 let _: int = 42;    % ok